h3biomed/sciluigi/doc/workflows.rst

 All of a workflow's logic must be placed inside of a :meth:`~sciluigi.workflow.WorkflowTask.workflow` method.
 As stated in the overview, this method has two goals.
-The first goal is to declare all tasks, and this goal can be accomplished by calling the workflow's :func:`~sciluigi.task.new_task` method, as in the following
+The first goal is to declare all tasks, and this goal can be accomplished by calling the :func:`~sciluigi.task.new_task` function, as in the following
 example:

 .. code-block:: python